fermenreq/showcase.IDS.ZeroDefects/README.md

 ## How to run it

 The script has been developed with Python, so, you need Python installed in your system.
+Currently tested with python 2.7

 The default ORION broker URL will be http://localhost:1026 you can use the environmental variable ORION_URL to overwrite this value: